Magome-Tsumago Trail

 At around the halfway point there is a nice rest stop within a traditional-style house.
 Inside the old building are various types of old farming equipment and a traditional Japanese irori fire pit, and visitors can enjoy snacks and Japanese tea served by traditionally dressed staff.
 Visitors are encouraged to make a donation if taking advantage of the generous services.

 A baggage forwarding service is available through the two towns' tourist information centers.
-Luggage must be dropped off between 8:30 and 11:30 and can be picked up at the other town's information center between 13:00 and 17:00 The service costs 1000 yen per item and is available from March 20 through November but not during the winter.
+Luggage must be dropped off between 8:30 and 11:30 and can be picked up at the other town's information center between 13:00 and 17:00 The service costs 1000 yen per item and is available from March 20 through November.
+During winter, deliveries can be arranged for 4500 yen per piece.

 People who like walking will also enjoy the adjacent section of the trail that leads from Tsumago to Nagiso Station.
 This section leads through more populated areas and does not feature any preserved pavements, but it still offers a pleasant, rural atmosphere and a nice alternative to a bus or taxi ride between the station and Tsumago.
 This part of the trail is about 3.5 kilometers long and takes about an hour to complete.